karlmacas29/vue-with-laravel12/README.md

 npm install --save vue-toastification@next

-# Create api Laravel and vue
+# Install Sanctum Laravel API for Axios Vue that use for CRUD
 - php artisan install:api

 # Go to app/Models/User.php add HasApiTokens like this structure